michalis0/Business-Intelligence-and-Analytics/labs/02 - Python Notebooks/README.md

 3. You will do [exercise 1](https://github.com/michalis0/Business-Intelligence-and-Analytics/blob/master/labs/02%20-%20Python%20Notebooks/exercises/BIA%20Lab%201%20ex1.pdf), where you are asked to recreate a notebook discussing the MSE.
 4. The last challenge of the day will be [exercise 2](https://github.com/michalis0/Business-Intelligence-and-Analytics/blob/master/labs/02%20-%20Python%20Notebooks/exercises/BIA%20Lab%201%20ex2.pdf).
 Similarly to the first exercise, you will be asked to recreate a notebook on Amazon, a bit more technical, but still totally in your range of capabilities.
 5. Finally, you will have a [Quiz](https://moodle.unil.ch/mod/quiz/view.php?id=1871940) at the end of the Lab with two questions, and the answers must be submitted within 48 hours.
 As a reminder, these quizzes are graded and account for 15% of your final grade.

-**AT HOME:** Read the [Notebook Introduction](https://github.com/michalis0/Business-Intelligence-and-Analytics/blob/master/labs/02%20-%20Python%20Notebooks/walkthrough/walkthrough_01_intro_notebooks.ipynb).
-It revisits what we have covered in the lab and will help you get comfortable with the technology we will be using throughout the semester.
-(It's short!)

 ## Exercises